helsing72/ops/Doc/Prerequisites.md

 OPS uses JavaCC version 6.0.

 ## Python ##
-Limited support exist for Python (2.7 and 3.x).
+Support exist for Python 2.7 and Python 3.

 ## Delphi ##
 OPS has been used with Delphi XE2, Delphi 10.1, 10.2 and 10.3.

 ## Ada ##
 The Ada implementation requires Ada 2012 support.
-OPS has been used with GNAT GPS 2016 and GNAT Pro 17.1.
+OPS has been used with GNAT GPS 2016, GNAT Community 2020 and GNAT Pro 17.1.

+Please note that *GNAT Community 2019 (20190517)* isn't supported.
+The compiler crashes with a GNAT BUG DETECTED.
+This has not been investigated further.

 ## gcovr ##
 TBD